Remember when we went to the mall and had our kids sit on Santa’s lap? Seemed like simpler times.

-Watching Santa greet kiddos at the mall, Zach wants to know: where’s the chimney for Santa to come down?
-He’s beginning to question the validity to all this stuff.
+Watching Santa greet kiddos at the mall, my son Zach wanted to know: “Where’s the chimney for Santa to come down?”

-Apparently last Christmas Santa was missing a few pieces to Zach’s “happy” puzzle.
+Apparently last Christmas Santa was misunderstood what Zach wanted for Christmas.
 Zach asked for an ‘automatic’ train.
 He got a boy Barbie doll (he was playing with his sisters a LOT.
 I thought he’d find it useful).

-Perhaps this Christmas I’ll realize that bringing him to see Santa days before Christmas is untenable.
+Perhaps this Christmas I’ll realize that bringing him to see Santa days before Christmas is not helpful.

-What if he asks for something unexpected, that I didn’t know he already wanted–that he’s come up with at the last minute?
+What if Zach asks for something unexpected (that I didn’t know he already wanted!
+That he’s come up with at the last minute?)

-The most common question I’ve been asked lately is, ARE YOU READY YET?
+The most common question I’ve been asked lately is, ARE YOU READY FOR CHRISTMAS YET?